- Gloucestershire County Council

 Quattro is the Education Architect of choice to design a brand new 1.5FE primary school and nursery provision with potential for expansion to 2FE in Stonehouse.
 The S106 funded school is part of the major Great Oldbury mixed use scheme set to provide approximately 1,300 homes as well as a new health centre, local shop and sports facility.

-Located in a beautiful countryside setting within close proximity to the Cotswolds Area of Outstanding Natural Beauty, the new school design responds to the rural setting and the wider Great Oldbury housing development which exhibits traditional exterior features.
+Located in a beautiful countryside setting within close proximity to the Cotswolds Area of Outstanding Natural Beauty, this new school design needs to respond to the rural setting and the wider Great Oldbury housing development which exhibits traditional exterior features.

 The opening of the building will take a phased approach to allow the Early Years, Foundation Stage and Year 1 pupils to attend in the first instance, eventually allowing 420 students from ages 2-11 to join at a later date.